-Trump Quotes Pat Buchanan in Immigration Tweet
+Trump Quotes Pat Buchanan In Immigration Tweet

 Trump, on Sunday, seemingly returned the favor by quoting a Buchanan column in praise of Trump’s stance in the current government shutdown battle over border security funding.

-Who’s quoting who is sort of confusing, thanks to Trump’s trademark odd Twitter syntax, but Trump is quoting Buchanan’s syndicated column, from his website Buchanan.org, which in turn quotes Trump himself.
+Who’s quoting who is sort of confusing, thanks to Trump’s usual odd Twitter syntax, but Trump is quoting Buchanan’s syndicated column, from his website Buchanan.org, which, in turn, quotes Trump himself.
 Various accounts have stated that Trump was quoting directly from the white nationalist website VDare, but Buchanan’s column was syndicated in various places, including that site.

 The Trump portrait of an unsustainable Border Crisis is dead on.
 “In the last two years, ICE officers made 266,000 arrests of aliens with Criminal Records, including those charged or convicted of 100,000 assaults, 30,000 sex crimes & 4000 violent killings.”
 America’s Southern….